Celebrating Life Since 1880

 - Three Titanic Passengers

-- Silent film producer, Richard E. Norton
+- Silent film producer, Richard E. Norman

 - Hall of Fame Major League Baseball Player, Bill Terry and several other Major Leaguers